philippwindischhofer/Brainfuck2Python/README.md

 ./TranspilerCodeGen.py  ...
 Code generator implementing the Transpiler in Brainfuck
 ```

-First, generate the Brainfuck sourcecode of the Tranpiler:
+First, generate the Brainfuck sourcecode of the Transpiler:
 ```
 $ python2 TranspilerCodeGen.py > b2p.bf
 ```